Laura Dev, PhD

 Scholarly Interests

 I teach about land, justice, conservation, and stewardship.
-I am interested in changing relationships between humans and their environments in the face of globalization and global changes—especially emergent more-than-human collaborations.
+I am interested in changing relationships between humans and their environments in the face of globalization and global changes—especially emergent more-than-human collaborations and economies.

-I also use participatory action research approaches with Indigenous communities to collaboratively develop community-led responses to local environmental concerns.
-My postdoctoral research focused on supporting Indigenous-led forestry efforts oriented toward climate justice.
+I work closely with several Indigenous organizations, and use participatory action research approaches to collaboratively develop community-led responses to local environmental concerns in the Amazon.
+I have two ongoing projects focused on supporting Indigenous-led conservation efforts oriented toward climate justice.
+We are developing a novel mechanism that links Indigenous territorial defense against extractive industries with climate financing.

 I hold a PhD in Environmental Science, Policy, and management from the University of California, Berkeley and an MS in Ecology from Colorado State University.
 For my masters, I studied the interactive effects of climate change and grazing on grassland plant communities.